 Muir's Eventual Doctors (MED): Are you considering a future in medicine or health but not sure if the field is right for you?
-This club is designed around medical discussions, presentations from prestigious keynote speakers, networking with other students, having fun, and much more.
+This club is designed around medical discussions, presentations from keynote speakers, networking with other students, having fun, and much more.
 Join the club to find out more!
 Contact Assistant Dean of Student Affairs Ann Hawthorne.

-Muir Organizing Board (MOB): This essential college body allocates its very substantial budget in the most creative and fun ways imaginable.
-The activities it creates include dances, "Casino Night," and subsidized off-campus excursions.
-Contact the Coordinator of Student Activities Haley Lomax.
+Muir Organizing Board (MOB): This student organization allocates its very substantial budget in the most creative and fun ways imaginable.
+The activities it creates include S'mores at the Shores, Casino Night, and more.
+Contact Coordinator of Student Activities Haley Lomax.

 Semi-Formal Committee: This committee plans the fabulous Muir Semi-Formal dance, usually scheduled for mid-Winter quarter.
 This is one of the biggest annual events at Muir.
-Contact the Coordinator of Student Activities Haley Lomax.
+Contact Coordinator of Student Activities Haley Lomax.